notmacos/notmacos/README.md

 ## 👯‍♀️ Looking to collaborate?

-I'm always open to collaborating on projects related to [Your Areas of Expertise].
+I'm always open to collaborating on projects.
 Feel free to reach out to me if you're interested in working together.